arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 #### Additional PWM Pins

-The following pins are PWM capable but may interfer with other functionalities of the UNO R4 WiFi board.
+The following pins are PWM capable but may interfere with other functionalities of the UNO R4 WiFi board.
 When writing library functions, please do not use this as they are officially supported PWM pins.

 | Pin       | RA4M1 | Timer   |
 | --------- | ----- | ------- |